John Carter (film): Stanton's Gods of Mars setup

-In 2022, on the film's 10th anniversary, Stanton shared with TheWrap how the sequel, Gods of Mars, would have begun ... with Collins reading the prologue narration as Dejah and, over a relevant montage, recounting the events of the first film.
+In 2022, on the film's 10th anniversary, Stanton shared with TheWrap that the sequel, Gods of Mars, would have begun with Collins reading the prologue narration as Dejah and, over a relevant montage, recounting the events of the first film.
 When she appeared diegetically, she would be shown telling it to an infant, Carthoris, her child by Carter.
 Tardos would then have come into the scene, telling Dejah to go to bed herself and he would put his grandchild to bed.
 When she left, Tardos would have been revealed to actually be Matai Shang, having shapeshifted to appear to be Tardos, and then after Shang kidnapping the child the opening credits would have begun.

 Following the credits, Stanton said, Carter would be seen in his funeral suit lying in the middle of the desert, and waking up.
 He would take off his jacket and start walking, as a thoat driven by a Thark slowly came in from the horizon.
 The driver would tell Carter he knew who he was and someone was looking for him.
 He would take Carter to Kantos Kan, who had been searching for Carter for a long time and was shocked to actually find him.
 Kan would explain to Carter "you have to get back to heal him".

 The audience, expecting a reunion, would then learn that some time had elapsed since the prologue.
 In the interim, Dejah would have disappeared as well, exploring the River Iss in hopes of finding Carter.
 Eventually it would have been revealed that the Therns took their child, which would have, as in the second of Burroughs' books and Beneath the Planet of the Apes, led to revelations that a technologically advanced race living beneath the surface was controlling the air and water supply to keep the planet alive.
 He implied he had written more, but that was as much as he was willing to reveal at that time.